johnwmillr/LyricsGenius/docs/src/reference/genius.rst

 Genius
 =======================
-High-level interface to the API

-The Genius class provides a high-level interface to the Genius API that provides convenient to much more than the pure API offers, such as getting song lyrics.
+The Genius class provides a high-level interface to the Genius API.
+This class provides convenient access to the standard API as well as additional features such as downloading lyrics.

 .. autosummary::
    :nosignatures: